aosabook/500lines/same-origin-policy/same-origin-policy.markdown

 interaction.
-In principle, though, it would be possible to extend our model to cover all these aspects, although it's in the very nature of security analysis that no model (even if it represents the entire codebase) can be guaranteed complete.
+In principle, though, it would be possible to extend our model to cover all these aspects, although it's in the very nature of security analysis that no model (even if it represents the entire codebase) can be guaranteed to be complete.

 ## Roadmap